 An examination of the anchor stone finds an inscription written on it.
-A DC 20 Intelligence (History) check identifies the language as Zhemri, a long-dead version of Zamoran.
-Anyone who knows Zamoran can make a DC 20 Intelligence check to identify a few basic words from the inscription:
+Anyone who understands Zamoran identifies the language as Zhemri, a long-dead version of Zamoran.
+Anyone who knows Zamoran can make a DC 10 INTELLIGENCE check to identify a few basic words from the inscription: